pmccann/fist_app/README.markdown

 Start editing.
 In iterm it's a simple `pro` to get there.
 Check the scm integration now.

 [*Ruby on Rails Tutorial*](http://railstutorial.org) if you want to see the thing in html.

+OK, but where's the notes about the heroku version and so forth?
+Hmm.
+Wednesday, 16 May, 2012.